Graduate Certificate in Geographic Information Systems

 Gain a thorough introduction to an array of cutting-edge spatial analysis technology and mapping software with the Graduate Certificate in Geographic Information Systems in Temple’s College of Liberal Arts.
 This 12-credit graduate certificate program introduces students to the software used to query, analyze and visualize spatial data.

-Through the curriculum, you’ll prepare to enter the Geographic Information Systems (GIS) workforce.
+Through the curriculum, you’ll prepare to enter the geographic information systems workforce.
 Geographic information is increasingly prevalent in everyday life through the growth of the civilian global positioning system, interest in computational and analytical tools used to study it, and mobile and fixed platforms for reporting locational information.
 This growth fuels demand for well-trained practitioners of geospatial technology in science and the social sciences, as well as in a variety of professional fields.
-Department faculty have expertise across GIS applications such as business, geovisualization, environment, health, location analysis, urban and remote sensing.
+Department faculty have expertise across GIS applications such as business, geovisualization, environment, health, location analysis, urban planning and remote sensing.